Mahesh100/Spring-Java-Framwork/README.md

 -Singleton: Only one instance will be created for a single bean definition per Spring IoC container and the same object will be shared for each request made for that bean.
 -Prototype: A new instance will be created for a single bean definition every time a request is made for that bean.
 -As a rule of thumb, you should use the prototype scope for all beans that are stateful, while the singleton scope should be used for stateless beans.
+-Singleton, will create a new instance in the first call, and return it in subsequent calls.
+-